itsalanthomas/shipping-optimization/README.md

 ## 📌 Project Overview

 Timely delivery is critical to customer satisfaction in e-commerce.
-Our objective is twofold:
+Our objectives include:
 1. Predict whether a shipment will arrive on time.
-2. Estimate the cost of shipping based on product features.
+2. See what featuress caus these delays.
+3. Make business decisions and adjustments to prevent delays.

-We perform data cleaning, exploratory analysis, feature engineering, and machine learning model development to uncover actionable insights.
+We perform data cleaning, exploratory analysis, feature engineering, and develop machine learning models to uncover actionable insights.

 ---

 ## 📊 EDA Highlights

 All EDA notebooks can be found in: [`notebooks/EDA`](notebooks/EDA)